yurt-page/cgi-oauth/README.md

 * `oauth.conf.sh` is file where secret keys are configured.
 There is also `UBUS_SESSION_GRANTS` where you can configure permissions for the JSON-RPC token.

 Then open https://example.com/auth.html in browser.

+## TODO
+ [ ] Check `exp` field
+ [ ] More lightweight grant flow when id_token is kept on UI but a separate signed ticket_token only with `sub` is sent to backend.
+Thus Backend knows that user is authenticated but don't know any it's details.
+ [ ] A native binary which is faster than jose that verifies id_token signature [ ] Support of any OIDC server that has /.well-known/openid-configuration